itsapaulblem/CS4211_Project/README.md

 ## 11. Example Use Cases

 **"What is the probability that Gerrit Cole gets Aaron Judge out?"**
-1. Fetch Judge's bat tracking data filtered by fastball/breaking/offspeed
-2. Fetch Cole's zone% by pitch type
-3. Compute `B_*` parameters from bat tracking metrics (Section 4)
-4. Set `P_*` from Cole's typical pitch mix
-5. PAT outputs: `pitcherWins = 0.68`, `batterWins = 0.32`
+1. Fetch and compute the 30 matchup parameters.
+2. Generate `matchup.pcsp`.
+3. Run PAT on the reachability assertions.
+4. Return `pitcherWinProb` and `batterWinProb`.

+**"Should Cole shift 5% from fastballs to breaking balls against Judge?"**
+1. Generate and verify the baseline model.
+2. Modify the pitch mix by moving 5 percentage points from fastball to breaking ball.
+3. Generate and verify the modified model.
+4. Compare the two pitcher-win probabilities and report the delta.

-**"What pitch mix should Cole use against Judge?"**
+**"What is the optimal pitch mix for Cole against Judge?"**
-1. Fix all skill parameters (from data)
+1. Fix all non-pitch-mix parameters from Statcast-derived data.
-2. Sweep `P_FAST_PCT` from 20–70 in steps of 5
-3. For each fastball%, sweep `P_BREAK_PCT`, derive `P_OFF_PCT = 100 - rest`
+2. Generate all legal pitch-mix candidates under the configured grid.
-4. Run PAT for each combination
+3. Run PAT once per candidate.
-5. Find the mix that maximises `pitcherWins`
-6. Output: "Throw 35% fastballs, 40% breaking, 25% offspeed for a 71.2% out rate (up from 68.0% with your current mix)"

-**"Judge has a 38° swing path tilt — how do I exploit that?"**
-1. A steep tilt means more whiffs on certain pitch types
-2. The data shows higher Sword% vs breaking balls for Judge
-3. Model confirms: increasing breaking ball percentage from 30% to 45% raises `pitcherWins` from 0.68 to 0.72
+4. Return the candidate with the highest `pitcherWinProb`.
 ---